Getting your results

-As soon as your data has been processed we will send the results to your clinical team.
+As soon as your data has been analysed we send the results to your clinical team.

 Results are now beginning to be returned to people who took part in the early part of the Project.
 But for some, it will still be a year or more before results are returned.
 For people joining now, it is likely to be a year or more before you hear anything.
 Results will be returned to people throughout 2018 and 2019.